How We Survive the Winter

 Winter has already hit some places in the Southern Hemisphere hard.
 South Africa has seen a surge in COVID-19.
 Melbourne has been locked down due to a winter resurgence.
 The U.S. fell prey to our sense of exceptionalism in the early stages of this pandemic.
 We watched idly as the virus spread in China and Iran, South Korea and Italy, and only after it was circulating widely among us did we begin to accept that we were not somehow immune.
 If we cling to that fiction, we are setting ourselves up to be unprepared once again.

 This is not inevitable.
 There’s still time to break out of the patterns of thinking that have brought the U.S. to the point of leading the world in deaths and economic losses.
-There are basic ideas and measures we can take to mitigate and prepare.
+There are basic measures we can take to mitigate and prepare.
 I’ve been worried about this winter since last winter, so over the past few months I’ve spoken with dozens of experts about what can be done.
 Here is a distillation of the recurring recommendations.
 None of them should be revelatory.
 But that’s precisely the point.

-Accept reality
+Accept Reality

-“Outbreak responses are chess, not checkers,” says Stephen Thomas, the chief of the infectious disease division at State University of New York Upstate.
+“Outbreak responses are chess, not checkers,” says Stephen Thomas, the chief of the infectious-disease division at the State University of New York Upstate.
 We are playing against a tiny, inanimate ball of genetic material.
-We are not winning, because we are thinking short term, moving in only one direction, and not seeing the entire board.
+We are not winning, because we are thinking short-term, moving in only one direction, and not seeing the entire board.

 Do not waste your time and emotional energy planning around an imminent game-changing injection or pill in the coming months.
 A pandemic is not a problem that will be fixed in one move, by any single medication or a sudden vaccine.
 Instead, the way forward involves small, imperfect preventive measures that can accumulate into very effective interventions.
 Groups of practices that minimize the spread of disease are sometimes known as prevention bundles.
 Our COVID-19 bundle includes important drugs, such as dexamethasone and remdesivir, which seem to help certain patients in specific situations.
 It also involves behaviors, too, such as distancing and masking.
 “Any action you take has the potential for numerous secondary and tangential benefits,” Thomas said.